cb372/cats-retry/modules/docs/src/main/mdoc/docs/combinators.md

 - a handler that inspects the action's return value or error and decides whether to retry, and does any necessary logging

-The return value is either:
+The return value is one of:
-- the value returned by the final attempt, which might be a success or a failure, or
+- the successful value returned by the final attempt, wrapped in a `Right(...)` to indicate success
+- the failed value returned by the final attempt before giving up, wrapped in a `Left(...)` to indicate failure
 - an error raised in `F`, if
     - the action raised an error that the error handler judged to be unrecoverable
     - the action repeatedly raised errors and we ran out of retries